Deepstatsanalysis/Q-Learning-on-Mazes/README.md

 ## Improvements for the future

 * Walls generated need to be filtered out to ensure that small regions are removed and small holes are covered.
 This can be done by performing a DFS in each region to count the number of walls/holes in each region and then remove them if needed.
+* Terrain can also be generated using 2D perlin noise (It would be interesting to compare the results of the two generation methods)

 ### Credits